acon96/home-llm/docs/Setup.md

 ### Step 3: Model Configuration
 This step allows you to configure how the model is "prompted".
 See [here](./Model%20Prompting.md) for more information on how that works.

-For now, defaults for the model should have been populated and you can just scroll to the bottom and click `Submit`.
+For now, defaults for the model should have been populated.
+If you would like the model to be able to control devices then you must select the `Assist` API.

+Once the desired API has been selected, scroll to the bottom and click `Submit`.

 > NOTE: The key settings in this case are that our prompt references the `{{ response_examples }}` variable and the `Enable in context learning (ICL) examples` option is turned on.